Rupesh932/jdbc-crud/README.md

 ## Project Description
 A simple Java project demonstrating CRUD operations using JDBC and MySQL.

+A simple Java project demonstrating CRUD operations using JDBC and MySQL.

 ## Technologies Used
 - Java
 - JDBC